costa-group/syrup-python/README.md

 ### 2. Install Ethereum (last version tested 1.9.20)

-Static executables of the Ethereum Virtual Machine are provided in the folder source.
+Static executables of the Ethereum Virtual Machine are provided in the folder _ethir/source_.
 Add it to the PATh and test that it is installed.

  ```
  sudo cp source/evm* /usr/bin/